fastapi/typer/README.md

 ---

-Typer is library to build <abbr title="command line interface, programs executed from a terminal">CLI</abbr> applications that users love using and developers love creating.
+Typer is library to build <abbr title="command line interface, programs executed from a terminal">CLI</abbr> applications that users will love using and developers will love creating.
 Based on Python 3.6+ type hints.

-**Typer** is the little sibling of <a href="https://fastapi.tiangolo.com" target="_blank">FastAPI</a>.
+**Typer** is <a href="https://fastapi.tiangolo.com" target="_blank">FastAPI</a>'s little sibling.
 And it's intended to be the FastAPI of CLIs.

 The key features are: